cbeams/bitcoin-rt/README.md

 moment, the goal is to implement it in Tomcat's [native WebSocket API][tomcat] as well as in [vert.x][], which should provide for interesting comparisons.

-The instructions below assume OS X with [homebrew][] installed.
-If you're on another platform, I'm sure you'll figure it out.
+Below are setup instructions for OS X (with [homebrew][] installed) and for Linux.
+If you're on another platform, you'll easily figure it out.

+## OS X Setup

-## install and run mongodb
+### install and run mongodb
 see http://www.mongodb.org/display/DOCS/Quickstart+OS+X
 ```
 brew install mongodb # (~50MB)